SSC exams

 SSC Results

 The official website of SSC publishes the result on its official page.
-Candidates who registered for particular SSC exams are asked to visit the official website to view results.
+Candidates who registered for particular SSC exams are asked to visit the official website to view the results.
 Those who pass the SSC exam’s first level are invited to take the subsequent levels.

 The Staff Selection Commission administers hiring tests at various levels for a variety of departments.
 The result for each level is published on the official website.